 Adding a new protocol?

-In the curl project we love protocols and we love supporting many protocols and do it well.
+In the curl project we love protocols and we love supporting many protocols and doing it well.

 No fixed set of requirements